Promises and Secrets

 His plan has a point

 After some time of lesson-teaching to show them that they could not just go their own way, God gathered His people together and started working with them.
 During the time they spent in Egypt they were called Israelites.
-He saw them starting to follow the ways of the world, so He saved them out of their misery, and started teaching them the same rules He had used for all the others before the genealogy line even became Israelites.
+He saw them starting to follow the ways of the world, so He saved them out of their misery, and started teaching them the same rules He had used for all the others before the genealogy line even became Israelites (the sons of Jacob).

 So, how can we ignore it?

 Why is it that we "Christians", especially in America, think that we are so special that we are not required to show faith in God and His word, but only have to "have faith" or "believe in" Jesus to be saved?
-Can we really, as you hear more and more in the "emerging churches", just ignore the laws of God?
+Can we really, as you hear more and more in the "emerging churches", just ignore the laws of God if you love Jesus?
 I mean, really, what's the difference?
 Isn't Jesus also God?

 Christians today think that we are so special to God that He will freely just give us all the blessings He forced Israelites to earn through obedience.
 Earn?
 Yes.
 Not earn as in wages for work performed, but by demonstrating by their lives that they are on His side and not off on their own.
+Kind of like a son earning the respect of his father by acting like a man - not by mowing the lawn every week, but by realizing that it is his responsibility to do so.
 These modern Christians forget that the only reason He uses us Gentiles is to get the Israelites back on track.
 You can read all about it in Romans 9 through 11.

 Jesus said it Himself, Paul backed Him up

-I know, that sounds like a lot of hooey.
+I know, that sounds like a lot of hooey to those who think Chritianity is a Democracy where the will of the majority determines the proper course of action.
 But the Scriptures are on my side.
-In Matt 15:23-24
+In Matthew 15:23-24

 24 He answered, "I was sent only to the lost sheep of Israel."